Launch of new RAP

 The end of the road for an Australian icon?

-For the first time in sixty-three years, no final dividend was recommended or paid on Woolworths’ shares.
+For the first time in 65 years, no final dividend is recommended or paid on Woolworths’ shares.
 The following year, IEL advised of an unconditional offer for all shares to be bought at $3.65 cash per share.

 The Fresh Food People